thiago-mota/thiago-mota/README.md

 ## Hi there! 😉
-I am a full stack web developer who is passionate about technology and believes in the potential it has to create good stuff!
+I am a full stack web developer who is passionate about technology and believes in the potential it has to drive innovation and improve lives!

-Right now I'm focusing on acquiring experience and developing new skills.
+I am currently focused on gaining experience and honing my skills
-- 🧪 I love making tests.
-I'm currently getting deeper on **e2e tests with Cypress**;
+- 🧪 I love writing tests.
+I'm currently diving deeper on **e2e tests with Cypress**;
-- 👔 Looking for job opportunities;
+- 👔 Actively seeking new job opportunities in QA/web dev;

 ### 📜Language and Tools
 These are some of the technologies I have worked with: